 There’s just a hint of lemon in this recipe so if you’re an avid lemon fan, I suggest cutting up the lemon you used for zest into thin slices and lining them up under the salmon while baking.
 You could also add a tablespoon of lemon juice to the butter mixture for good measure.
 Or you can squeeze some lemon juice over the cooked salmon before serving.

 I used dried thyme in this recipe but you can switch it up with fresh thyme if you happen to have them.
-I figured regular households would most likely have the dried over the fresh so I’m catering to the average household here.
-One less thing to buy and watch it die a slow and sad death in the vegetable drawer.
+I figured regular households would most likely have the dried over the fresh so I’m catering to the average household.
+There’s one less thing to buy and watch it die a slow and sad death in the vegetable drawer.
 So both dried and fresh thyme will work!
 For a little bit of kick and extra flavor, add a dash of red pepper flakes to the breadcrumb mix.

 The hardest part of this recipe is getting the crumb mixture to sit and stay evenly on the tops of the salmon.
 There’s bound to be some that fall off, but that’s okay.
 We made enough breadcrumb mixture to make up for this.
 Use a spoon to heap the breadcrumb mixture onto the salmon tops and then gently pat them in with your fingers.
 Then we bake!

 It’ll take anywhere between 15 to 20 minutes depending on how thick your salmon fillets are.
 The standard rule of thumb is to cook for 10 minutes per inch of thickness which is measured from the salmon’s thickest point.
 Mine was about 1 1/2″ so I did it for 15 minutes.
 Depending on where you place the salmon in the oven, the crust will start to brown.
 I cooked this in a toaster oven but if you use a regular oven, put it in the top rack.